Immigration Department of Malaysia: History

-The immigration laws used during the State of Emergency were replaced by The Immigration Ordinance 1952.
-It became the main immigration law used to regulate and monitor the entries of all British nationals, people under the British colony and 'aliens' to the Federated Malay States.
+The immigration laws used during the state of emergency were replaced by the Immigration Ordinance in 1952.
+It became the main immigration law used to regulate and monitor the entries of all British nationals, people under the British colony and aliens to the Federation of Malaya.
 The law was also enforced in Singapore.
 The Immigration Department was then placed under the administration of the Ministry of Foreign Affairs.
-Besides being responsible for the control of entry, the Immigration Department was also responsible for the:
+The department was also responsible for the following: